Angatar/mailman2/README.md

 ## Using with docker-compose

-A `compose.yaml` file and its related `.env` file (optional) for the environment variables, are provided in the docker-compose directory of the [code repository] to serve as template for fast set up with docker-compose.
-In case you decide to make use of the `.env` file it has to be created in the same directory than the `compose.yaml` file to be used by docker-compose during your deployments.
+A `compose.yaml` file and its related `.env` file (optional) for the environment variables, are provided in the docker-compose directory of the [code repository] to serve as templates for fast set up with docker-compose.
+In case you decide to make use of the `.env` file, it has to be created in the same directory than the `compose.yaml` file to be used by `docker-compose` during your deployments.

 You can complete the compose.yaml and .env with the environment variables listed in the [ENVIRONMENT section](https://github.com/Angatar/mailman2#environment).